siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ### Having

-Having allows you to filter events after processing the `select` statement, this will be helpful to filter the aggregation output.
+Having allows you to filter events after processing the `select` statement.

+**Purpose**
+This allows you to filter the aggregation output.

 **Syntax**
+The syntax for the Having aggregate function is as follows:

 ```sql
 from <input stream>#window.<window name>( ... )